 This time of year brings so much fun – cute trick-or-treaters, loved ones together around Thanksgiving meals, and the enchantment of the holidays.
 But with the wonderful comes the terrible.
 The cool weather and freezing temperatures can cause a whole medley of plumbing problems.
-Comfortech Service Experts Heating & Air Conditioning is here with a few preventative measures to help you decrease your chance of experiencing these common winter plumbing problems.
+Comfortech Service Experts is here with a few preventative measures to help you decrease your chance of experiencing these common winter plumbing problems.

 Frozen pipes are a common plumbing problem for Jackson.
 This commonly happens when high water pressure from the main water pipe merges with freezing temperatures.
 To help avoid this plumbing problem, leave a faucet somewhat open to allow water to constantly flow through.
 If you do discover a frozen pipe, disable the main water supply to prevent the pipe from rupturing.
-Try warming the frozen area of the pipe with warm water and if that fails, give Comfortech Service Experts Heating & Air Conditioning a call and we’ll send one of our qualified plumbers out to inspect the issue.
+Try warming the frozen area of the pipe with warm water and if that fails, give Comfortech Service Experts a call and we’ll send one of our qualified plumbers out to inspect the issue.

 Broken Water Line